NCAA Division I women's lacrosse tournament

 The NCAA Division I women's lacrosse tournament is annual single-elimination tournament hosted by the National Collegiate Athletic Association to determine the national champion women's collegiate lacrosse among its Division I members in the United States.
 It has been held every year since 1982, except for 2020.

-Maryland Terrapins have been the most successful program, with fourteen titles.
+The Maryland Terrapins have been the most successful program, with fourteen titles.

-North Carolina is the reigning national champions, winning their fourth title in 2025.
+Northwestern is the reigning national champions, winning their ninth title in 2026.

 History

-Lacrosse was one of twelve women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
-The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the AIAW held its last championship in 1982 and ceased operation.
+Lacrosse was one of the twelve women's sports that was added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
+The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, only after a year of dual women's championships, the AIAW held their last championship in 1982 and they ceased operation.

 Separate championships are held for Division II, founded in 2001, and Division III, founded in 1985.